Rio Hondo College logo

 Transfers to:CSU

-The course presents a systematic methodology for analyzing a business problem or opportunity, determining what role, if any, computer-based technologies can play in addressing the business need, articulating business requirements for the technology solution, specifying alternative approaches to acquiring the technology capabilities needed to address the business requirements, and specifying the requirements for the information systems solution in particular, in-house development, development from third-party providers, or purchased commercial-off-the-shelf packages.
+The course presents a systematic methodology for analyzing a business problem or opportunity, determining what role, if any, computer-based technologies can play in addressing a business need, articulating business requirements for the technology solution, specifying alternative approaches to acquiring the technology capabilities needed to address the business requirements, and specifying the requirements for an information systems solution in particular, in-house development, development from third-party providers, or purchasing commercial-off-the-shelf packages.

 Select one: ACCT 101 / ACCT 101H / ACCT 102 / ACCT 102H / CIT 214 / MGMT 208 M3.0†